Databingo/aih/README.md

 ## Tips
 - Answer will be auotmatically saved in system clipboard for pasting.
 - Conversations were persisted in `history.txt` beside Aih binary.
-- More operations of command line at [Liner](https://github.com/peterh/liner#Line-editing).
 - All-In-One mode will display answers from all the AI modes.

 ## Supported Operating Systems: